-The former range of shore plover is poorly known.
-They were first sighted in Dusky and Queen Charlotte Sounds on Cook’s second voyage, and at mudflats and sandspits around the North Island in the early 1800s.
+The former range of tūturuatu is poorly known.
+The first recorded sightings of the birds by Europeans were in Dusky and Queen Charlotte Sounds on Cook’s second voyage, and at river mouths in Otago by early settlers.
+They were also reported on mudflats and sandspits around the North Island, however this may have been a case of mistaken identity.

-By the 1870s. cats and Norways rats caused the shore plover to vanish from mainland coasts.
+By the 1870s, introduced predators like cats and Norway rats caused tūturuatu to vanish from mainland coasts.

-For more than 100 years, Rangatira in the Chatham Islands had the only known population of around 120 birds.
-The current (2017) wild population is around 240 birds, more than half of which are in the Chatham Islands.
+For more than 100 years, Rangatira/Hokorereoro in the Chatham Islands had the only known population of around 120 birds.
+More than half the current (2021) wild population of around 250 are in the Chatham Islands.

-Introduced predators are the main reason for shore plover vanishing from New Zealand’s coastlines.
-Offshore islands are a refuge from cats and rats, however all sites are at risk of rat invasions.
+Introduced predators are the main reason for tūturuatu vanishing from New Zealand’s coastlines.
+Offshore islands are a refuge from stoats, cats and rats, however all sites are at risk of predator invasions.

-Attempts to establish populations at Portland and Mana Islands have been hampered by rat incursions resulting in the loss of more than 80% of the resident birds.
+Attempts to establish populations on Waikawa Island in 2012 and on Mana Island in 2007 have been hampered by rat incursions resulting in the loss of more than 80% of the resident birds.
 It was suspected that a single rat was the cause in both cases.

-DOC published the Shore Plover Recovery Plan in 2001.
+DOC published the New Zealand Shore Plover Recovery Plan in 2001.
+The plan is currently under review, with an update expected later in 2021.

-The goal is to maintain and/or establish wild shore plover at a total of five or more locations with a combined population of 250 or more mature individuals.
+The goal is to maintain and/or establish wild tūturuatu at five or more locations with a combined population of 250 or more mature individuals.
+Having multiple self-sustaining populations means that if something happens at one site, there will still be other secure populations.

 Achieving this requires island biosecurity, captive breeding, and translocations to predator-free islands.

-Since the 1990s, the National Wildlife Centre at Pukaha Mt Bruce and the Isaac Conservation and Wildlife Trust in Christchurch has carried out captive breeding of shore plover.
+Since the 1990s, Pūkaha National Wildlife Centre in Wairarapa and The Isaac Conservation and Wildlife Trust in Christchurch have carried out captive breeding of tūturuatu.
+Cape Sanctuary in Hawke’s Bay joined the programme in 2018.

 You can help